> Other sample legal translations from Turkish to English

 |(1)||The wording, “Cabinet” contained in this paragraph was amended to read, “President” by Article 9 of Decree with the Force of Law number 698 of 2/7/2018.|

-In the case of immovable property and limited real rights that are acquired in breach of the provisions of this article or are determined by the appropriate Ministry and authorities to be used for purposes contrary to those for which they were acquired or in respect of which timely application is not made to the appropriate Ministry or plans are not completed on time along with those acquired through inheritance which violate the restrictions under the first paragraph of this article, should disposal not be made by the owner within the time period of not more than one year allotted by the Ministry of Finance, disposal is conducted by sale and the proceeds are paid to the rightful party.
+Should disposal not be made by the owner within the period of not more than one year allotted by the Ministry of Finance of immovable property and limited real rights that are acquired in breach of the provisions of this article or are determined by the appropriate Ministry and authorities to be used for purposes contrary to those for which they were acquired, or in respect of which timely application is not made to the appropriate Ministry or plans are not completed on time, along with those acquired through inheritance outside the restrictions under the first paragraph of this Article, disposal is conducted by sale and the proceeds are paid to the rightful party.

 Article 36 - (Redrafted: 3/7/2008-5782/Article 2; Amended: 3/5/2012-6302/Article 2)

-Where foreign national natural persons with the exception of persons falling within the scope of Article 28 of the Turkish Citizenship Law number 5901 of 29/5/2009, juristic persons established under the laws of foreign countries and international organizations own fifty per cent or more of their shares or are empowered to appoint or dismiss the majority of their directors, incorporated companies established in Turkey may acquire and use immovable property and limited real rights in order to engage in the areas of activity set out in their articles of association.
+Incorporated companies established in Turkey in which foreign national natural persons with the exception of persons falling within the scope of Article 28 of the Turkish Citizenship Law number 5901 of 29/5/2009, juristic persons established under the laws of foreign countries and international organizations hold a fifty per cent or greater shareholding or the majority of whose directors they are empowered to appoint or dismiss may acquire and use immovable property and limited real rights in order to engage in the areas of activity set out in their articles of association.